 Their approach of “advising fearlessly” places the client’s best interests at the heart of their work.
 Giving advice that the client may not wish to hear but that was in their better interests, and serving a higher meaning to the role of advocate.

-The Sage and Protégé sought my help ahead of a merger with the Two Potentials
+The Sage and Protégé sought our help ahead of a merger with the Two Potentials

 This trusting and equal partnership sought to expand, positing that more partners would secure a diverse and steady workflow.
-The pair sought my help to vet the potential merger, and determine future compatibility.
+The pair sought our help to vet the potential merger, and determine future compatibility.

 Enter the Two PotentialS